-David Livingston MA, M.F.T., is a licensed psychotherapist.
+David Bricker Livingston, LMFT 35434, is a licensed psychotherapist.
 He has been working with Waismann for close to 20 years.
-He is also the Director of the Center for Psychotherapy and Wellness Inc. Mr. Livingston graduated from University of California Los Angeles, and recieved his Masters degree from Antioch University Los Angeles.
+He is also the Director of the Center for Psychotherapy and Wellness Inc. Mr. Livingston graduated from the University of California Los Angeles, and received his Master’s degree from Antioch University Los Angeles.
 He is also Certified in psychoanalytic psychotherapy from Los Angeles Institute and Society for Psychoanalytic studies.

 Mr. Livingston brings a vast amount of experience and insight into the many causes of unwanted opioid dependency.
 He believes in helping each person understand why they are struggling with chemical dependency and then what behaviors will move them toward the life they want.
 Mr. Livingston is very interactive and brings insight and empathy at a time where patients often feel vulnerable.
 All patients are treated respectfully with an understanding that their treatment will be tailored to their individual needs.

 Mr. Livingston is a member of The California Association of Marriage and Family Therapists.
 He has also been a guest lecturer at the University of Southern California on the treatment of chemical dependency.
 He was an adjunct professor at Yosan University Los Angeles.